mnhollandplum/ruby-submissions/1803-b/1module/jungle_beats/Jane_Kim.md

 * No more than 3 methods break the principle of SRP

+* 3: Meets expectations

 ### 3. Test-Driven Development

 * Each method is tested
 * Tests implement Ruby syntax & style

+* 3: Meets expectations

 ### 4. Version Control

 Expectations:

-* Developer commits at a pace of at least 1 commit per hour
-* Developer implements branching and PRs
+X Developer commits at a pace of at least 1 commit per hour X Developer implements branching and PRs
 * The final submitted version is merged into master

+* 3: Meets expectations

 ### 5. Functionality

 * Application meets all requirements (extension not req'd)

+* 1: Well-below expectations